networkimprov/mnm/Rationale.md

 If one of your messaging devices is lost or stolen, you must be able to bar it from further access to your messaging accounts.
 A compromised device must not be able to hijack your accounts.

-The messaging app on your devices must keep track of any number of messaging services to which you belong.
+Since messaging services are organization-specific, and you may participate in multiple organizations, the messaging app on your devices must connect to any number of messaging services.
-The app must clearly indicate the service that is the source of each incoming message.
-When you setup a new device for messaging, the app must transfer your message history to the device in a peer-to-peer manner.
+The app should present separate inboxes for each service, and adjust the look of inbox & message views (e.g. fonts, colors, background graphics) according to the service's skin settings (which you may revise).

+For sensitive business data which cannot transit a network unencrypted, the app should allow encryption prior to send and decryption on receipt, using public or shared keys.
-The app should encrypt your message history on local storage.
+The app should also allow encryption of your message history on local storage.
 The app should automatically backup your message history to secondary local storage when available, e.g. a flash drive or microSD card.
+When you setup an additional device for messaging, the app must transfer your message history to the device in a peer-to-peer manner.
 The app should run on virtually any computing device you own.
-For sensitive business data which cannot transit a network unencrypted, the app should allow encryption prior to send and decryption on receipt, using public or shared keys.